 There is no age limit when it comes to taking Care Courses!
 The only pre-requisite for our courses is that you can read and write fluently in English.

-Interested in learning how to get your National CDA?
+Interested in learning how to get your CDA credential?
 We hear this question a lot here at Care Courses!
-Check out one of our blogs on the topic.
-Our learn more from our website!
+Check out our blog on what you can do with a CDA.
 The CDA Council for professional recognition requires applicants to be at least 18 years of age and hold a high school diploma or equivalent, like a GED.

 Want to learn more about child care but don’t know where to start?
-Check out our free course, A Joyful Life of Caregiving, to learn how our training works.
+Check out our free course, Playing Outdoors, to learn how our training works.
 Then read up on time out to learn why you should never use this discipline technique with children.

 Please let us know how we can be of any additional assistance!
 Call us: 1–800-685‑7610, Monday through Friday, 9–5 ET, or email us days, evenings, and weekends: info@CareCourses.com.
 We’re here to help!